zulip/zulip/templates/zerver/help/import-from-slack.md

 ### Import into zulipchat.com

-Email support@zulipchat.com with `slack_data.zip` and the Slack API token generated above.
+Email support@zulipchat.com with `slack_data.zip`, the Slack API token generated above, and your desired subdomain.
+Your imported organization will be hosted at `<subdomain>.zulipchat.com`.

 ### Import into a new Zulip server